 Rabbits make wonderful pets!
-By following the above advice you can help to reduce the chances of common problems occuring and ensure that your rabbit is receiving the care that it deserves.
+By following the above advice you can help to reduce

 Unfortunately even with the best care problems can still occur and if you are at all concerned about your rabbit please contact us to arrange an appointment.